v_filtbankm

 The output of the routine is a sparse filterbank matrix.
 The vector output of the filterbank can then be obtained

-by pre-multiplying an input power spectrum vector by the filterbank matrix.
-The input and output vectors can optionally
+by pre-multiplying an input power spectrum vector (as a column vector) by the filterbank matrix.
+The input and

-be in either the power domain or the power spectral density domain.
+output vectors can optionally be in either the power domain or the power spectral density domain.

 The routine implements the filterbank in two conceptual stages (which are merged in the practical implementation):